 2.7.
 Northern Lights

-What is the best time to visit Alaska to see the Northern Lights?
-Northern Lights are one most popular attractions in Alaska.
+Northern Lights are one of the most popular attractions in Alaska.
 They are beautiful natural phenomena when electrically charged particles from the sun’s surface interact with the Earth’s magnetic field.
 Northern Lights are also called Aurora Borealis.

 One can notice Northern Lights viewing during the late fall (late August and early September) on cold nights when the sky is clear.
-So, it is not visible for most of the summer as there is not much darkness at night.
+So, it is not visible for most of the summer as there is little darkness at night.

 3. Alaska Railroad Routes in Summer